 From July 1, 2011 through February 29, 2012, the Company employed as our Chief Scientific Officer an executive of Fraunhofer Center for Molecular Biology ("Fraunhofer").
-During this time, we were a party to a number of agreements with Fraunhofer including:
+As of March 1, 2012, the Fraunhofer executive ceased to be an employee of the Company and became a consultant pursuant to an agreement with the Company, with the title and role of Chief Scientific Advisor to the Company.
+The agreement is extant but is terminable at will by either party and provides that during its term stock options previously granted when the executive was an employee will continue to vest.
+During this time, we have been a party to a number of agreements with Fraunhofer including: